 Further up the canyon he found remnants of a village from thousands of years before Mikiw and Kuyamu.
 Rogers called them Oak Grove people, proving this place we call Dos Pueblos has been desirable for eons….

 And continues to be so today.
 If you have enough money, this sacred place can be rented to celebrate your own special occasion.

-So, if you’re ever lucky enough to find yourself there, take a moment to imagine how it once was, and the people that lived there for centuries before us.
+So, if you’re ever lucky enough to find yourself there, take a moment to imagine how it once was, and remember the people that lived there for centuries before the Europeans came.